yuex1994/yuex1994.github.io/index.md

 ![profile-pic](img/YUEX-VISA.jpg)

 I am a 5th year Ph.D. student from the Department of Electrical Engineering at Princeton University, working with Prof. [Sharad Malik](https://www.princeton.edu/~sharad/).
 My research interest is to explore effective and efficient methods for modeling and verification of complex computing systems.
 Formal methods have been largely used in my research projects.
-My recent research project focuses on leveraging instruction-level hardware models in HW/SW co-simulation and Model-RTL tandem simulation.
+My recent research project focuses on leveraging instruction-level hardware models in HW/SW co-simulation and hierarchical verification.

 [CV](/files/cv.pdf)
 \[[Google Scholar](https://scholar.google.com/citations?user=gPszBPMAAAAJ&hl=en&oi=ao)]